 - BA dissertation (grade: outstanding).
 2013.
 A magyar és a német igekötők összehasonlítása szintaktikai és szemantikai szempontból [A comparison of Hungarian and German verbal prefixes from syntactic and semantic perspectives]. [full text in Hungarian, English version tbc]

 2019.
 ViaX one-on-one tutoring (high school student).
 Syntax.

 In this 20-hour online course I taught a Chinese high school student the basics of generative syntax and guided them to produce an 8000-word research paper on discourse factors involved in the distribution of null subjects in Mandarin Chinese.
-The course and the paper were both in English, and the paper got accepted into the International Conference on Foreign Language Education and Linguistics (FLEL 2019) as an oral presentation and was subsequently published in Open Journal of Social Sciences.
+The course and the paper were both in English.
+The paper got accepted into the International Conference on Foreign Language Education and Linguistics (FLEL 2019) as an oral presentation and was subsequently published in Open Journal of Social Sciences.

 2017–2018.
 Cambridge undergraduate supervision (second-year students).
 Li9: Syntax.

 From University website: “Supervisions are small-group sessions ... with a supervisor (an academic) ....
 This system of personal tuition is one of Cambridge’s greatest strengths.
 Supervisions provide the opportunity to explore your subject more deeply, discuss your own work and ideas, and receive regular feedback.”

 2016–2017.
 Cambridge undergraduate supervision (first-year students).
 Li2: Structure and Meaning.